Unified Gas Supply System of Russia

-The Company carries out overhauls using a state-of-the-art planning system based on monitoring the GTS’s health and integrity.
-After the risk evaluation and integrated assessment is done, the priority in repair is given to those facilities, which ensure better performance of the GTS.
-Such an approach allows increasing the operational reliability of process facilities, reducing the workload and cutting down the costs.
+The Company schedules major repairs using a cutting-edge planning system based on monitoring the GTS’s technical condition and integrity.
+After the risk evaluation and integrated assessment are done, priority is given to the facilities the repair of which ensures better performance of the GTS.
+This approach allows the Company to boost the operational reliability of process facilities, reduce the workload and cut down the costs at the same time.

 Gas transmission system development

-Gazprom is building gas transmission facilities in order to improve the reliability of gas supply, boost the gasification and gas distribution across Russian regions as well as fulfill its export obligations.
-Particularly, between 2010 and 2015 the Company commissioned around 10,000 thousand kilometers of gas mains in Russia.
+Gazprom is building gas transmission facilities in order to improve the reliability of gas deliveries, boost gas supply and gas infrastructure expansion across Russian regions, and fulfill its export obligations.